Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: TATD3 - the methodology

 \item Reward Function 2 (PID)

 Here, in Eq. \eqref{eq:4}, there is an additional term compared to Eq. \eqref{eq:3} $\Delta e(t):=e(t)-e(t-1)$.
 This particular term helps to bring in the information regarding the rate of change of error profile in the reward calculation.
-The parameters $c_1^{\Romannum{2}},\dots,c_9^{\Romannum{2}}$ and the threshold parameter $thr_2$ are to be tuned appropriately.
+The {parameters} $c_1^{\Romannum{2}},\dots,c_4^{\Romannum{2}}$ are to be tuned appropriately.
 Hence, we call this a proportional integral derivative (PID) reward function.
-In the next subsection, we proceed to illustrate simulation steps required for the implementation of the TD3 based controller. \end{enumerate}
+In the next subsection, we proceed to illustrate simulation steps required for the implementation of the TATD3 based controller. \end{enumerate}